 Amending the Gas Act

-A bill to amend the Gas Act 1992 which will improve information disclosure and increase the maximum financial penalty for breaching regulations has been introduced to Parliament.
+Parliament has passed an Act that will improve information disclosure and increase the maximum financial penalty for breaching gas regulations

-MBIE is also continue to investigate what changes, if any, to the regulations under the Act may be needed to ensure that it does not pose a barrier to projects for developing hydrogen and biogas.
+MBIE continues to work with stakeholders to understand if any changes to the regulations under the Gas Act 1992 may be needed to ensure that it does not pose a barrier to emerging renewable gases.